 Each province in Canada has a registry of the owners of each parcel of property throughout that province’s boundaries.
-Any time the ownership of a parcel of property changes, there is an applicable property transfer tax.
+Any time the ownership of a parcel of property changes, there is an applicable property / land transfer tax.
 This kicks in when someone:

 - takes over possession of a life estate, lease, or right to purchase for a particular property

 - gains an additional registered interest in a particular property

 - acquires an registered interest in a particular property